 Some English and Welsh waterways do not require you to have a licence, but there's a good chance most of the ones near you will.
 We recommend grabbing a licence before you head out on your new inflatable kayak, so you don’t have to worry about moving into license-required areas.

-You can purchase a license from British Canoeing.
+You can purchase a licence from British Canoeing.
 There are a few different tiers, but an adult licence membership will cost you £47 per year.
 Please note this license only covers kayaking in England and Wales.

 Is kayaking good exercise?